justinbois/iqplot/README.md

-# Bokeh-catplot
+# iqplot

-A utility to use Bokeh to generate plots for data sets containing one quantitative variable and an arbitrary many categorical variables ("one quant, *n* cat").
+A utility to use Bokeh to generate plots for data sets containing one quantitative variable and an arbitrary many categorical variables.
 It generates box plots, jitter plots, histograms, and ECDFs.

-Read the [documentation]() for details.
+Read the [documentation](http://iqplot.github.io/) for details.